Revolution-Spaced Output-Feedback Model Predictive Control for Station Keeping on Near-Rectilinear Halo Orbits: Numerical Results

 \subsection{Cost Performance}

-\red{ The SK cost increases as the navigation performance worsens, as shown in Table~\ref{tab:controller_performances}.
-Figure~\ref{fig:MC_cumulative_cost_history} shows the cumulative cost history with 3 desaturation events.
-Even in this case where the disturbance is largest, the cumulative cost follows a predominantly linear trend, indicating that the SKMPC is applying the appropriate level of control effort to keep the spacecraft motion near the baseline despite the uncertainties.
-Through preliminary experiments, we find the cumulative SK cost to be particularly sensitive to errors in velocity estimates.
-The costs reported in Table~\ref{tab:controller_performances} are in accordance to our previous study~\cite{ACC2025trackingMPC} which assumed a fixed navigation uncertainty $3$-$\sigma$'s of \SI{1.5}{km} and \SI{0.8}{cm/s}, and is comparable to those reported with the use of the $x$-axis crossing control~\cite{Davis2022}. }
+Tables~\ref{tab:SKMPC_performances} and~\ref{tab:XAC_performances} provide cost statistics using the SKMPC \review{and XAC.
+With both controllers,} the SK cost increases as the navigation performance worsens; across varying numbers of desaturation events, the SKMPC provides both a lower yearly cost mean and standard deviation compared to XAC.
+The cumulative cost histories with 3 desaturation events per revolution are shown in Figures~\ref{fig:MC_cumulative_cost_history_SKMPC} and~\ref{fig:MC_cumulative_cost_history_XAC}.
+With the SKMPC, the cumulative cost history follows a predominantly linear trend, indicating the controller is applying the appropriate level of control effort to keep the spacecraft motion near the baseline despite the uncertainties. \review{In contrast, with XAC, the growth of the cumulative cost varies significantly based on the Monte-Carlo sample, which is a sign of the controller's susceptibility to uncertainties that lead to phase deviation.}